 The success of Rocky Mountain Nordic Division athletes and programs depends on positive involvement and support from the parents.
 Constructive feedback on programs and staff is welcomed and will help the Rocky Mountain Nordic Division further improve its programs.
 Please take time to understand the following items in the Parent Code of Conduct.

-- While in attendance at Rocky Mountain Nordic Division races or events, parents are required to abide by the USSA and RMN Athlete Codes of Conduct as outlined above.
+1. While in attendance at Rocky Mountain Nordic Division races or events, parents are required to abide by the US Ski & Snowboard and RMN Athlete Codes of Conduct as outlined above.

-- When addressing issues within a program, parents are requested to adhere to the following lines of communications for resolution of that issue: Coach, then Executive Director.
+5. When addressing issues within a program, parents are requested to adhere to the following lines of communications for resolution of that issue: Coach, then RMN Executive Director.

-- Presently on a trial bases, RMN JNQ races (except for sprint courses) will have the courses open for coaches and spectators.
+6. Presently RMN JNQ races (except for sprint courses) will have the courses open for coaches and spectators.
 Coaches and spectators must ski in the proper direction of travel and do not cut the course.
 They must also be completely off the course with body and equipment if a racer approaches.